 Dr. Knutson also pointed out that leg length discrepancy are often measured visually, which may have errors such as a “badly-aligned X-ray.”
 This error can be mistaken for anatomical factors rather than functional.

 Short answer: maybe.
-It depends on many factors, from joint pathologies to stress, age, and gender.
+It depends on many factors, including joint pathologies, stress, age, and gender.

 Patients and clients who have leg length discrepancy and lateral pelvic tilts often have one side of their torso “scrunched” up, which is easily seen by an extra fold of skin on the side of the abdomen.
 While it may look uncomfortable, the evidence about leg length discrepancy and pain is quite mixed.

-Another study of 247 subjects no difference in reports of low back pain with a leg-length discrepancy of 10 to 20 millimeters.
+Another study of 247 subjects no difference in reports of low back pain with a leg-length discrepancy of 10–20 millimeters.

 A few studies also found no significant correlation between leg length discrepancy and back pain among adults with huge leg length discrepancies since childhood.

 One study from Finland had 81 subjects with an average of 12 millimeters of leg length discrepancy found that most of them had not reported any low back pain during the average time of 35 years.

 Another study of 23 young adults with an average of 29 millimeters also found no back pain complaints.